opendatahub-io/maas-billing/docs/content/configuration-and-management/tier-configuration.md

 ### 4. Validate the Configuration

-Can be validated by running through the manual validation steps in the [deployment scripts documentation](../../deployment/scripts/README.md).
+Can be validated by running through the manual validation steps (see `deployment/scripts/README.md` in the repository).
 Or by using the automated validation script:

 ```bash
 # Validate the configuration with 20 requests and a max tokens limit of 500